 General Relativity formulas describe Graviton Gravity at and near large individual masses, such as planets and stars, or clusters of galaxies.
 The key here is "at and near" spacetime dimples in GR's fancy spacetime ether.

 So, we have in GR a calculus that works well in some dimensions, and not in others.
 It relies on hypothetical membranes, ignores quantum mechanics in the Planck dimension, and hasn't a clue about Dark Energy and Dark Matter.
-Between and among spacetime dimples, photons magically find small gravity holes scattered on the vast, flat spacetime plane.
 GR is hardly a viable candidate for a theory of everything.

 The blue filtered images below are brighter than the red filtered images along the great gravity blocking vector, indicating that their visual appearance shifts somewhat toward the Doppler blue.
-(Of course, this has already been measured by the professional instruments.)
 Both blue and red filters are looking at the same clustered galaxies from 250 to 650 million light years away.
 What does this mean?